Xzavie Jackson

-Xzavie Lee HeBron Jackson [ex-ZAY-vee] (born September 21, 1984) is a professional gridiron football defensive end who is currently a free agent.
-He most recently played for the Cedar Rapids Titans of the Indoor Football League (IFL).He was signed by the Cincinnati Bengals as an undrafted free agent in 2007.
-He played college football at Missouri.
+Xzavie Lee HeBron Jackson [ex-ZAY-vee] (born September 21, 1984) is an American former professional football player who was a defensive end.
+He played for the Cedar Rapids Titans of the Indoor Football League (IFL).
+He was signed by the Cincinnati Bengals as an undrafted free agent in 2007.
+He played college football for the Missouri Tigers.
 He also played in the CFL with the Edmonton Eskimos in 2009.

-Jackson has also been a member of the Philadelphia Eagles, RiverCity Rage, La Crosse Spartans and Cedar Rapids Titans.

 Early life

 Jackson attended Will C. Wood High School in Vacaville, California, and then Wichita Heights High School in Wichita, Kansas, where he played standout tight end.

 Professional career

 Edmonton Eskimos

 Jackson played for the Edmonton Eskimos of the Canadian Football League in 2009.
 He recorded nine tackles, one sack, and one forced fumble that season, but was mostly remembered for attacking teammate Aaron Fiacconi with a shovel during practice.

 Cedar Rapids Titans

 Jackson signed with the Cedar Rapids Titans in 2012.